Management Of Major Insects Of Paddy

 Brown plant hopper

 Brown plant hopper is a serious pest of paddy.
-Insect are found in mass at the stem bases.
-Drying of mature leaves, lodging and browning can be noticed in patches in field commonly referred to as hopper burn symptoms.
-If left uncontroled, plants dry up, wilt and ultimately die.
-BPH act as a vector for the paddy grassy stunt virus.
+Insects are found in mass at the stem bases.
+Drying of mature leaves, lodging, and browning can be noticed in patches in the field commonly referred to as hopper burn symptoms.
+If left uncontrolled, plants dry up, wilt, and ultimately die.
+BPH acts as a vector for the paddy grassy stunt virus.

 Organic - Bio strike